CrinkleAIDev/crinkle-releases/README.md

-# Crinkle — desktop releases
+# Crinkle — official releases

 Official download repository for **[Crinkle](https://www.crinkle.dev)**, the autonomous AI software team that runs on your machine and refuses to call a project done until the